Plastering the Bruises (Mark 1:29-39)

 1:39 And He went proclaiming in their assembly halls and casting out demons in the whole of Galilaia.

-It is hard not to notice chiastic structures and narrative pairing in Mark, and this clause here bookends what we read earlier in the Gospel, where it was written “And after the handing over of Iohannes, Yahshua had gone into Galilaia proclaiming the good message of Yahweh” It also bookends the casting out of the demon in Capernaum, as Yahshua continues on to do similar feats in other Galilean assembly halls.
-The narrative devices will continue throughout the gospel, and next we will see the healing of a leper and paralytic paired together by theme.
+It is difficult to overlook the chiastic structures and narrative pairing in Mark.
+This clause here bookends what we read earlier in the gospel, where it was written: “And after the handing over of Iohannes, Yahshua had gone into Galilaia proclaiming the good message of Yahweh” (Mark 1:14).
+It also bookends the casting out of the demon in Capernaum, as Yahshua continues on to perform similar feats in other Galilean assembly halls.

+These narrative devices continue.
+Next, we will see the healing of a leper and a paralytic paired together by theme.
 We will examine those accounts in our next presentation on Mark, Yahweh willing.